manubassimb/people-api/readme.md

 docker run -it -p 8080:8080 localhost:5000/people-api:1
 ```

-(Replace :1 with the correct build number/tag or latest.)
-4. Test the API at:
+(Replace :1 with the correct build number/tag) 4.
+Test the API at:

 http://localhost:8080/
 http://localhost:8080/health
 http://localhost:8080/swagger